 Type of vegetation removal Standards and requirements to warrant exclusion Photos of the vegetation showing the whole tree, bark, leaves and location of the vegetation to establish context on the property.
 Where a Council officer is uncertain as to the health of the vegetation, Council may require an Arborist's Report (as specified in Appendix B2.3) to accompany the request.
 Does not include tree(s) or other vegetation with significant habitat values such as tree hollows.
 Does not apply to Zones E1, W1, and W2.
-Works to remove vegetation that represents an immediate risk to human life or property A Dead/Dying or Dangerous Tree Assessment Request form must be lodged accompanied by the following: Noxious weed control Any weed that is declared noxious under the Noxious Weeds Act 1993.
+Works to remove vegetation that represents an immediate risk to human life or property A Dead/Dying or Dangerous Tree Assessment Request form must be lodged accompanied by the following: Photos of the vegetation showing the whole tree, bark and leaves and location of the vegetation to establish context on the property.
+Where a Council officer is uncertain as to the health of the vegetation, Council may require an Arborist's Report (as specified in Appendix B2.3) to accompany the request.
+Noxious weed control Any weed that is declared noxious under the Noxious Weeds Act 1993.
 Contact Far North Coast Weeds for further information on identifying noxious weeds.
 Any tree(s) or vegetation identified as an Environmental Weed by the NSW North Coast Weeds Advisory Committee; or identified on the National Environmental Alert list; or identified as a Weed of National Significance (refer to NSW Department of Primary Industries and North Coast Weeds Advisory Committee websites for more detail).
 Does not include the clearing of an area of Camphor laurel requiring multiple vehicle trips, heavy machinery and stockpiling, which is subject to development consent under this Chapter.
 Where proposed vegetation removal involves Camphor laurel trees, the